syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/working-with-data.md

 Heatmap supports the following types of data binding with the adaptor support.

-**Array**
+* Array
     * Table Binding
     * Cell Binding
-**JSON data**
+* JSON data
     * Table Binding
     * Cell Binding

-### Array - table binding
+### Array - Table binding

+{% if page.publishingplatform == "aspnet-core" %}

-This data type is a collection of one dimensional array objects, at which each inner array contains data points for an X-axis data label.
+Each inner array of an array table binding data contains data points for an X-axis data label, which is a collection of one dimensional array objects.
 This is the default data binding type for heatmap.
 You can also directly bind the array object to the [dataSource](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~DataSource.html) property.

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}